janeczku/rancher-kpatch/README.md

 # rancher-kpatch

-On a fresh RancherOS 0.7.0 system, we can live patch the kernel using a Docker container:
+On a fresh RancherOS 0.7.0 system, we can live patch the kernel using a RancherOS service:

 ```
 [root@ip-172-31-2-194 rancher]# ros service enable https://raw.githubusercontent.com/SvenDowideit/rancher-kpatch/master/os-mypatch/service.yml